Meralco Electricity Rates and Your Solar ROI

 What is the current Meralco rate per kWh?

 Meralco rates change monthly.
 The current effective all-in residential rate is approximately ₱11 to ₱13 per kWh.
 Check your latest Meralco bill for the exact current rate, or visit meralco.com.ph.
-For solar ROI purposes, use your actual all-in effective rate from your most recent bill.

 Does a higher Meralco rate mean solar pays back faster?